ZsoltMolnarrr/Runes/README.md

 # 🪨️ Features

-Adds rune stones to the game.
+Adds rune stones and rune crafting altar to the game.

-## 📦 Content

-Asd.

-# 🔧 Configuration

-**Server side** configuration can be found in the `config` directory, after running the game with the mod installed.
+Rune crafting altar comes with its own recipe type, which is very similar in format to Smithing Table recipes.
+Examples can be seen [here](src/main/resources/data/recipes).